On inverse problem with phase retrieval for an inclined line in the parabolic approximation: Inverse problem

 \subsection{Integral equation}

-Let us assume that the field amplitude $u(x,z)$ is known on the semi-line $x\ge0,\; z=0$.
-The reverse problem (which we called IPIP above) is to find the field amplitude $u$ at the semi-infinite inclined line defined by equations (\ref{1b}).
+Let us now assume that field amplitude $u(x,z)$ is known on the semi-line $x\ge0,\; z=0$, which we will call the image plane.
+The inverse problem (which we called IPIP above) is to find initial field amplitude $u$ at the semi-infinite inclined line defined by equations (\ref{1b}).
+To solve this problem expression (\ref{1r1}) should be multiplied by